sjlouji/friday/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🌟 Support the Project

+If you find Friday useful, consider supporting the project in these ways:

+### Contribute
+- **Code Contributions**: Submit PRs for bug fixes or new features
+- **Documentation**: Help improve or translate the documentation
+- **Testing**: Report bugs or test new features
+- **Design**: Contribute UI/UX improvements or illustrations

+### Share
+- Star ⭐ the repository on GitHub
+- Share the project on social media
+- Write about your experience using Friday
+- Provide testimonials or case studies

+### Feedback
+- Submit feature requests or ideas through GitHub issues
+- Participate in discussions

+Your support, in any form, is greatly appreciated and helps make Friday better for everyone!

 Built with ❤️ by Joan Louji